 Who can get Employment and Support Allowance?

-- Your Statutory Sick Pay (SSP) has ended, or you cannot get it, or
+- Your Statutory Sick Pay (SSP) has ended, or you cannot get it, and you are not back at work.

-- You have been getting Statutory Maternity Pay (SMP) and have not gone back to work for your employer because you have an illness or disability which affects your ability to work.
+- Or your Statutory Maternity Pay (SMP) has ended but have not gone back to work because you have an illness or disability which affects your ability to work.

 There are two types of ESA:

-- You may be entitled to claim income-based ESA if you do not have enough money coming in, or you have not paid enough National Insurance Contributions, and you satisfy the entitlement conditions.
+- You may be entitled to claim income-related ESA if you do not have enough money coming in, or you have not paid enough National Insurance contributions, and you satisfy the entitlement conditions.

 How much is Employment and Support Allowance?